tobbensol/bobs-quest/src/main/resources/BugReplication.md

         - See if you can jump
         - Walk into the corner between the slope and the ground while holding jump to regain the ability to jump
     - Reason:
-        - Collision doesn't update when going from the slope to ground
+        - Collision is set to negative when leaving the ground and positive when hitting the ground
-        - This is the same reason why you can keep walking into a goomba without taking damage
+        - When you go from one ground to another, then the following happens:
+          - You are standing on the first ground, grounded is true
+          - You start a collision with the new ground, grounded set to true
+          - You leave the first ground, grounded is set to false
     - Status:
-        - Still a bug
+        - fixed:
+        - the player keeps track of how many foot collisions they have, it increases when hitting a new ground, and decreases when leaving a ground

 - Game crashes when trying to reload game